 Chief Executive Officer

-Scott Blackmun became chief executive officer of the United States Olympic Committee on Jan.
-6, 2010.
-He is an ex-officio member of the USOC’s board of directors, and also serves on the International Olympic Committee’s Marketing Commission and the International Council of Arbitration for Sport.
+Scott Blackmun became chief executive officer of the United States Olympic Committee in January 2010.
+He is an ex-officio member of the USOC’s board of directors, and has served on the International Olympic Committee Marketing Commission since March 2011 and the Association of National Olympic Committee Juridical Commission since March 2014.
+In January 2015, he will become a member of the International Council of Arbitration for Sport.

 Under Blackmun’s direction, the USOC supported Team USA in topping the gold and overall medal counts at the London 2012 Olympic Games, nearly doubled net philanthropic support in 2009-12 from the previous quad and developed its first joint sales effort with NBC.
 Blackmun also led the organization in negotiating a revenue-sharing agreement with the IOC, which restructured how worldwide Olympic sponsorship and U.S. television revenues are shared, and elevated the USOC’s international standing.
 In recognition of the organization’s overall performance in 2012, the USOC was named Sports League of the year and Blackmun was named Sports Executive of the Year by SportsBusiness Journal.